-When someone is diagnosed with a mitochondrial condition it's natural they will have a lot of questions and concerns, so a big part of my job is to provide personal support.
+When someone is diagnosed with a mitochondrial disease it's natural they will have a lot of questions and concerns, so a big part of my job is to provide personal support.
 It's about having someone who's directly contactable to offer advice and assistance, or maybe to be there and listen.
 You have to be strong emotionally, because some of it is really bad news.
 You have to be able to find the best out of the worst situations, be good at listening and understanding, and also be organised and approachable.

 I try to personally introduce myself to people in clinic, so they can put a face to the name when they call or email me.
 Having that real human connection is important, because often people are dealing with very difficult and emotionally challenging situations.
 Or they might have questions about their condition that they don't feel they can directly ask a doctor, or are perhaps hesitate to bring up in a clinical setting.

 Currently there is very little we can offer patients in terms of effective treatment.
-The medicines we have available are only offered in the hope that they might improve a specific symptom, and even then there are few guarantees that something will work.
+The medicines we have available are only offered in the hope that they might improve a specific mitochondrial disease symptom, and even then there are few guarantees that something will work.
 So it's about working to make life as comfortable as possible for patients, and making sure people aren't left to manage alone.
 A lot of what we do is symptom management, fatigue management, trying to improve quality of life.

 We are developing a database of every person with a confirmed diagnosis of mitochondrial disease.
 The idea is that patients register on the database, and when new research comes up that relates to their phenotype they can volunteer to donate samples, provide information about their condition or take part in clinical trials.
 Researchers can use the system to search specific patient groups based on age, gender or phenotype.
-With all that information to hand makes it much easier for patients to sign up to clinical research projects, and contribute to research that could help families in years to come.
+With all that information to hand it makes it much easier for patients to sign up to clinical research projects and contribute to research that could help families in years to come.

 Families are knocking down the door to sign up, even though they know any research we do is unlikely to help them personally.
 We have to make clear to people there is no miracle cure, but they still want to do all they can if there's a chance it could one day help others in their situation.
 If you want to take a blood sample they would give you ten pints if you asked for it.
 They are willing to do anything, and it's always to help others.